 CELEBRATING 25 Years

-In addition to the hot shop at Jason Lee, which was renovated between 1999 and 2001, Hilltop Artists has grown over the last two decades to include a hot shop at Wilson High School and a flameworking studio at Ford Middle School.
-Tacoma Public Schools has consistently partnered with Hilltop Artists, highlighting the organization as a positive force in increasing students’ academic and interpersonal success.
-Hilltop Artists now serves over 650 students a year through the following programs: After School at Jason Lee, Wilson, and Ford; Daytime at Jason Lee and Wilson; Arts Connect and AC2; Team Production; Outreach; and Summer Glass Arts.
+In addition to the full size hot shop added to Jason Lee Middle School, Hilltop Artists has grown to include a hot shop at Wilson High School and a flameworking studio at Ford Middle School.
+Tacoma Public Schools continues to partner with Hilltop Artists, highlighting the organization as a positive force in increasing students’ academic and interpersonal success.

 Hilltop Artists serves over 650 students a year through its programming, and continues to provide tuition-free glass instruction to youth who may face significant obstacles to success.
 Students are never turned away based on past behavior, grades, disabilities, or artistic talent.
 Student graduation rates and other indicators of success reflect the impact of the community students gain through learning glass art at Hilltop Artists.
 Hilltop Artists is dedicated to its mission:

 Using glass art to connect young people from diverse cultural and